OliverCyj/EE201_2/aboutMe/README.md

 In my spare time, I'd like to build up some Robot modules and listen music.
 Sometimes I will Do some basic baking.

 ## Conclusion
-In the end, hope all of us can have a wonderful quarter and enjoy this course
+In the end, hope all of us can have a wonderful quarter and enjoy this course.